redhat-developer/vscode-java/README.md

 * `java.completion.collapseCompletionItems`: Enable/disable the collapse of overloaded methods in completion items.
 Overrides `java.completion.guessMethodArguments`.
 Defaults to `false`.
 * `java.diagnostic.filter`: Specifies a list of file patterns for which matching documents should not have their diagnostics reported (eg. '**/Foo.java').

+New in 1.35.0
+* `java.search.scope`: Specifies the scope which must be used for search operation like
+  - Find Reference
+  - Call Hierarchy
+  - Workspace Symbols

 Semantic Highlighting
 ===============
 [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) fixes numerous syntax highlighting issues with the default Java Textmate grammar.
 However, you might experience a few minor issues, particularly a delay when it kicks in, as it needs to be computed by the Java Language server, when opening a new file or when typing.
 Semantic highlighting can be disabled for all languages using the `editor.semanticHighlighting.enabled` setting, or for Java only using [language-specific editor settings](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings).